paulati/ncomms-24-47757/accelerated_elements/readme.md

 - Step 2: <https://github.com/paulati/cladeAcc/blob/master/R/custom_filtering_step2.R>

-We calculated the consensus sequences for the ingroup and outgroup for each MAF representing a significative accelerated region.
+We calculated the consensus sequences for the ingroup and outgroup for each MAF associated to a significative accelerated region.

 - Step 3: <https://github.com/paulati/cladeAcc/blob/master/R/custom_filtering_step3.R>

 We define a "shift sequence" as the sequence in a MAF associated to the specie where we want to see the shift (ornAna1 / tinGut2)
-We define a "shift position" as the location in a MAF where ingroup (same for outgroup) consensus sequence is different of the shift sequence
+We define a "shift position" as the location in a MAF where ingroup consensus sequence is different of the shift sequence (same for outgroup).

 Based on the consensus sequences obtained in the previous step, we computed these metrics for each region:
 - length of the element